 Financial literacy is a rarity for many of this new American community.
-Only a few possess even a basic understanding of core concepts of the U.S. financial system, and fewer still any knowledge on how to navigate it for such actions as opening a bank account.
-But one thing they do know is scarcity, so it is not a big stretch for them to learn how to budget on a small, fixed income when they arrive here.
+Only a few possess even a basic understanding of core concepts of the U.S. financial system, and fewer still have any knowledge on how to navigate it for such actions as opening a bank account.
+But one thing they do know is scarcity, so it is not a big stretch to learn how to budget on a small, fixed income when they arrive here.
 They just need to be given the tools to make it all work.

 That is where ADC fills the gap.
 Our Financial Education services not only cover the basics, but also provide personal counseling services for specific issues.
 In our Financial Literacy classes we offer a comfortable environment to learn the details of such actions as: how to open a bank account, how to balance a checkbook, how to conduct basic banking transactions, the importance of a credit score, and the ins and outs of budgeting for the whole family.

 Area banks are beginning to understand the importance of catering to this new and emerging group of immigrants.
 During our classes, we provide access to local banks, who make presentations designed to welcome the refugees and make connections that may translate to future relationships.
 This is an important step for many of this community with inherent suspicion of the banking industry.
 Through this education and networking, many of these fears can be overcome for the betterment of all within the community.